AmberELEC/website/docs/contributing/contributing-to-amberelec.md

 The latest pre-release build can be found on the **AmberELEC-pre-release** [releases](https://github.com/AmberELEC/AmberELEC-prerelease/releases/) page.
 Builds are installed as normal (using either a `.tar` or a `.img.gz`).

 ### Using Pre-Release Builds
 Pre-Release builds should operate normally.
-From the device, you can update to the latest pre-release build by specifying the `BETA` channel in `Updates & Downloads`.
+From the device, you can update to the latest pre-release build by specifying the `PRERELEASE` channel in `Updates & Downloads`.

 If you would like to switch back to the current release, the `RELEASE` channel will switch back to a released version.